AlexJFDev/AI-Gymnasium/README.md

 In each table, column 1 represents the dealer having an ace.
 There is no 1 valued card in blackjack.

 The hard table includes rows for 22 to 31.
 This is because these are possible in the observation state of a blackjack game.
 However, in practice, the agent would never train on them because they represent loosing the game.
 Therefore, the agent defaults to hitting in these impossible states.

+## CartPole
+CartPole-v1 is another simulation provided by Gymnasium.
+It consists of balancing a pole on a cart.
+It's action space consists of either 1 or 0 while its observation space is 4 floats.
+For this reason, the Q learning used for Blackjack won't work here.
+Instead, I am using PyTorch.

+### CartPoleAgent
+This class implements an agent with a somewhat similar interface to the BlackJackAgent.

+### Training
+This loop is similar to the training loop for blackjack.